jomanovic/deepzipper/README.md

 ## Frame interpolation

-There are two different methods of frame interpolation:
+There are two different methods of frame interpolation implemented in FrameInterp.py:

 - Reconstruction which attemps to construct the original image from scratch